 Español | English

-DEVELOPMENT OF A LOW-COST AND LOW-INVASIVE PHOTOGRAMMETRIC SOLUTION FOR THE ANALYSIS OF CRANIAL DEFORMATION IN INFANTS.
+DEVELOPMENT OF THE PHOTOGRAMMETRIC SMARTPHONE SOLUTION PhotoMeDAS FOR THE ANALYSIS AND DIAGNOSIS OF CRANIAL DEFORMATION IN INFANTS.

 Cranial deformation is one of the most common problems attended in paediatric neurosurgery units.
 Although most cases are benign, some require the use of prosthetic helmets or even surgery to be corrected.
-Most evaluation methods currently in use are strongly limited, while others have important disadvantages such as high costs or the use of radiation.
+Most evaluation methods currently in use are strongly limited (metric tape, craniometer or cephalometer), while others have important disadvantages such as high costs (3D scanners and multiple cameras) or the use of radiation and/or sedation (CT/MRI).

-We are seeking a business partner to develop an industrial prototype with the option to license the patent.
+We are seeking a business partner interested in the PhotoMeDAS patent.

 Archaeological documentation, where colour plays a fundamental role, is an arduous and demanding task, because of the difficulty of measuring the pigment, the complexity of the support and the variations in the cave lighting.
 The correct determination of colour provides vital information at a descriptive, technical and quantitative level, which allows a better understanding of the study area and offers, among other attributes, information regarding the origin and ageing of the pigments, for instance, in rock art.